 Want to know what’s hot in the world of travel?

-The experts at Abercrombie & Kent have put their heads together to create a ‘hot list’ of up-and-coming destinations for 2018 and, from the looks of things, they’ve nailed it.
+The experts at Abercrombie & Kent have put their heads together to create a ‘hot list’ of up-and-coming destinations for the new year and, from the looks of things, they’ve nailed it.

 From wildlife-filled adventure and off-the-beaten track discovery, to cultural immersion and natural phenomenon that need to be seen to be believed, there is a journey to suit.